moonbitlang/moonbit-docs/README.md

 ### Enum

 Enum types are similar to algebraic data types in functional languages.
 An enum can have a set of cases.
 Additionally, every case can specify associated values of different types, similar to a tuple.
 The label for every case must be capitalized, which is called a data constructor.
 An enum can be constructed by calling a data constructor with arguments of specified types.
 The construction of an enum must be annotated with a type.
-An enumeration can be destructured by pattern matching, and the associated values can be bound to variables that are specified in each pattern.
+An enum can be destructed by pattern matching, and the associated values can be bound to variables that are specified in each pattern.

 ```go
 type list enum {